fbpx

 Cultural Appropriation and Colonization

 Psychedelics have a complex impact on Indigenous cultures.
 They have deep roots in traditional practices.
-But Western colonization and cultural appropriation have taken away the true meaning of psychedelics.
+However Western colonization and cultural appropriation have taken away the true meaning of psychedelics.
 Modern influence has both positive and negative effects.

 Some Indigenous communities are trying to reclaim the place of these substances in their culture, but they face challenges.
 However, many are working hard to stay connected with these ancient medicines.